decretist/Dissertation/Conclusion/conclusion.markdown

 the relationship between Gratian and the contributors at the very earliest stages (1120s) of the project.
-I think by the mid-1130s, we can think of the ongoing activity around Gratian as having evolved from being a reading or study group (Gratian-Kreis?) into something more like a course or even a loose proto-faculty.
+I think by the mid-1130s, we can think of the ongoing activity around Gratian as having evolved from being a reading or study group into something more like a course or even a loose proto-faculty.
 Gratian would not have been the only teacher, some of the earliest contributors (those still hanging around Bologna awaiting a suitable benefice) would have to have had students of their own by that point.

 > I think your work leads us to a new model of how the classical form of
-> the Decretum came to be.
+> the *Decretum* came to be.
 It started with a collection of canons
 > organized into topical segments.
 It then grew both by having canons
-> and topics added to the corpus and by accumulating commentary (dicta).
+> and topics added to the corpus and by accumulating commentary
-> The further questions are: When did the process start?
+> (*dicta*).
+The further questions are: When did the process start?

 The 1120s.